-More information to the messages can be found in the ASCII Object Reference (online help), see parameter STATCODE.
-Hints for removal can be found in the online help chapter "Trouble-Shooting".
+More information to the messages can be found in the ASCII Object Reference and in the Online Help).

-9.8 Trouble Shooting
+8.8 Trouble Shooting

 There may be a wide variety of reasons for the fault, depending on the conditions in your installation.
 In multi-axis systems there may be further hidden causes of a fault.